25 years – thank You, Lord!

 Have a "this matters" list and protect it fiercely.

-One of the funniest “arguments” (okay, “spirited discussions”) we ever had ended in laughter when I exclaimed, “It really upsets me that this doesn’t upset you!!”
+One of the funniest “arguments” (okay, “spirited discussions”) we ever had ended in laughter when, waving my finger in the air and emphasizing every third word like a good evangelist, I exclaimed, “It really upsets me that this doesn’t upset you!!”
 And I was serious, too!
 I don’t even remember now what we were discussing, but it became clear that the issue wasn’t even the issue anymore.
 The issue was that it wasn’t an issue for him.
 And that was an issue for me!

 Humor matters.
 Use it for the marriage tool that it is.